 “PGS 37-1 and PGS 37-2 are the same”

-How to approach PGS 37-1 in practice
+How to apply PGS 37-1 in practice

 Step 1 – Define your situation

-- what is the total capacity?
+- what is the total capacity in kWh/MWh?

-- where and how is it installed?
+- where and how is the system installed (indoors/outdoors, building/container/cabinet, distance to surroundings)?

 Step 2 – Determine which guideline applies

-- energy storage system → PGS 37-1
+- on-site energy storage system → PGS 37-1

-- storage of batteries → PGS 37-2
+- storage of loose batteries or batteries in products → PGS 37-2

 Step 3 – Align early with authorities